How to Identify Bird Eggs

 Bird Egg Identification Limitations

-- Photos rarely show true scale, so size estimates must be recorded separately without placing objects in the nest.
+- Photos rarely show true scale, so record size only if you can do so without placing objects in the nest or moving the eggs.

 Related Articles